adhoomy/smart-logistics-optimizer/README.md

 ```

 ## Notes
-- The backend uses in-memory stores for simplicity.
-Replace with a database later.
+- Backend now uses PostgreSQL (dev) and H2 (tests) via JPA.
-- The optimizer service is a skeleton; plug in your algorithms and LLM calls.
+- Optimizer service is a skeleton; plug in your algorithms and LLM calls.